 What is Virtual Address Space (VAS)?

-The virtual address space of any process is defined as the logical (or virtual) view of how any process gets stored in memory.
-Normally, this view is where a process begins at a certain logical address — say, addresses location 0—and then exists in contiguous memory.
-Although, the fact is physical memory might be structured in the form of page frames arid where the physical page frames are assigned to a process that may not be adjacent to each other.
-It depends on to the memory management unit (MMU) which maps logical pages to physical page frames in memory.
+The virtual address space of a process refers to how the process is stored in memory in a logical (or virtual) view.
+Typically, the process begins at a specific logical address, such as address location 0, and then exists in contiguous memory.
+However, physical memory may be organized as page frames, meaning physical page frames may not be adjacent to each other.
+The memory management unit (MMU) maps logical pages to physical page frames in memory.

 The Concept of Demand Paging

-An alternative way is to load pages only when they are needed/required initially.
-This method is termed as demand paging and is commonly utilized in virtual memory systems.
-Using this demand-paged virtual memory, pages gets only loaded as they are demanded at the time of program execution; pages which are never accessed will never load into physical memory.
+An alternative method is to load only the necessary pages when required.
+This technique is known as demand paging and is commonly used in virtual memory systems.
+With demand paging, pages are loaded only as they are needed during program execution, and pages that are not accessed are never loaded into physical memory.

 Hardware Required for the Concept of Demand Paging

-The hardware required for supporting demand paging is the same that is required for paging and swapping:
+The hardware required for supporting demand paging is the same that is needed for paging and swapping:

-- Page table: Page table can mark an entry invalid or unacceptable using a valid-invalid bit.
+• Page table: The page table can mark an entry as invalid or unacceptable using a valid-invalid bit.

-- Secondary memory: Secondary memory retains those pages which are not there in main memory.
+• Secondary memory: Secondary memory retains those pages not in the main memory.
 The secondary memory is generally a high-speed disk.
-It is also known as a swap device, and the segment of disk used for this purpose is termed as swap space.
+It is also known as a swap device, and the segment of disk used for this purpose is called swap space.